ynput/ayon-documentation/website/docs/admin_desktop_run.md

 ## Run AYON

-To use AYON on a workstation simply run the executable `ayon` that was [installed](admin_desktop_distribute.md#install).
+To use AYON on a workstation, simply run the `ayon` executable that was [installed](admin_desktop_distribute.md#install).

 :::info
-Make sure the AYON executable is used and not OpenPype's.
+Make sure to use the AYON executable and not OpenPype's.
 :::

-On the first run the user will be prompted for AYON Server URL and credentials.
-This piece of information needs to be provided to the artist by the admin setting up AYON in the studio.
+On the first run, the user will be prompted for the AYON Server URL and credentials.
+This information needs to be provided by the admin who set up AYON in the studio.

-Once artist logs in, an api token is received which will AYON remember for the next launch, until token expire.
-From that moment AYON will do it's best to always keep up-to-date with the latest updates.
+Once the artist logs in, they will receive an API token, which AYON will remember for the next launch until the token expires.
+From that moment, AYON will do its best to always keep up-to-date with the latest updates.

-If the launch was successful, the artist should see a green AYON logo in their tray menu.
+If the launch is successful, the artist should see a green AYON logo in their tray menu.

-:::tip
+:::tip Platforms
 <Tabs
   groupId="platforms"
   defaultValue="win"